Torsion of the Testicular Appendices and Epididymis

 The most common cause of acute scrotum in prepubertal boys is torsion of the testicular or epididymal appendages.[16]

 Pain may be present.
 Onset is usually acute, but pain may develop over time.
-Typically, it has a more gradual onset than testicular torsion.
 Intensity ranges from mild to severe.
 Patients may endure pain for several days before seeking medical attention.
 The pain is located in the superior pole of the testicle.
 This is a key distinguishing factor from testicular torsion.
-A focal point of pain on the testicle is uncommon in complete testicular torsion.
+A focal point of pain in the testicle is uncommon in complete testicular torsion.

 Urinary symptoms are absent.
 Dysuria and pyuria are not associated with torsion of the testicular appendages.
 Their presence is more indicative of epididymitis.